lzwjava/blog-source/notes/2025-04-17-basic-electronics-note-conv-en.md

 ---
+audio: true
 layout: post
-title: "Basic Electronics Note - Conversation"
+title: Basic Electronics Note - Conversation
-audio: true
 ---

 A: Hey, I’ve been hearing a lot about analog electronics lately.
 Can you break down the basics for me?